temporalio/documentation/docs-src/concepts/what-is-visibility.md

 ssdi:
   - For Temporal Server v1.19 and earlier, all supported databases for Visibility provide standard Visibility features, and an Elasticsearch database is required for advanced Visibility features.
   - For Temporal Server v1.20 and later, advanced Visibility features are enabled on all supported SQL databases, in addition to Elasticsearch.
-  - In Temporal Server v1.21 and later, standard Visibility is no longer in development, and we recommend migrating to a [database that supports advanced Visibility features](/self-hosted/how-to-set-up-visibility-in-a-temporal-cluster#supported-databases).
+  - In Temporal Server v1.21 and later, standard Visibility is no longer in development, and we recommend migrating to a [database that supports Advanced Visibility features](/self-hosted-guide/visibility).
 Visibility configuration in Temporal Cluster is updated and Dual Visibility is enabled.
-For details, see [Visibility store setup](/self-hosted/how-to-set-up-visibility-in-a-temporal-cluster).
+For details, see [Visibility store setup](/self-hosted-guide/visibility).
 ---

 The term [Visibility](/visibility), within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view, filter, and search for Workflow Executions that currently exist within a Cluster.